[last updated 01/05/2026]

 In October 2019, the Sarawak legislative Assembly approved a new Heritage ordinance.
 The Ordinance was gazetted on 13 Dec, 2019.
 It came into force on 1 March 2022.

-Here is new ordinance: Sarawak Heritage Ord, 2019 [source: lawnet.sarawak.gov.my]
+Here is the ordinance: Sarawak Heritage Ord, 2019 [source: lawnet.sarawak.gov.my]

 For a summary, see our SHS working paper: